discipl/flinteditor-mps/docs/TYPESYSTEM_CONSTRAINS.md

 When Acts/Facts/Duties are archived they cannot be used inside an active role in the Flintmodel, meaning no references should be made to them.
 If they are used in the active model an error wil be generated.

 ### ObligatoryRoleEmptyAct (Error)
-Acts have certain properties which must be filled.
-The properties are `actor`,`object` and `recipient`.
+Acts have certain properties which should be filled as described in the paper at [law-reg](https://github.com/discipl/discipl-law-reg/blob/master/doc/vision.md).
+These properties are `actor`,`object` and `recipient`.
 When one of these is not filled in an error will be generated.